Translated by Sandy Lau

 Cherry Blossoms near Naka-Meguro Station

 Meguro is located two stops from Shibuya Station by train.
-Upon exiting the front ticket gate of the Tokyu Toyoko Line in Naka-Meguro Station, there will be a large pedestrian crossing that crosses through Yamate Dori Avenue.
+Upon exiting the front ticket gate of the Tokyu Toyoko Line in Naka-Meguro Station, the closest station to the blossoms, there will be a large pedestrian crossing that crosses through Yamate Dori Avenue.

 Once you go across the pedestrian crossing and walk along the railway tracks, you will immediately find yourself at the end of the Meguro River.
 Your stroll will begin from here.
 Stand with your back facing the overhead structure of the Tokyu Toyoko Line and begin walking along the river.